cssconf/2018.cssconf.eu/contents/copy/menu/main.md

 ### Lunch

-* Chickpeas salad with grilled vegetables, couscous and mint yogurt
+* Chickpea salad with grilled vegetables, couscous and mint yogurt
 * Penne Rigate with lime foam, roasted mushrooms and arugula
 * Fusilli with white asparagus ragout, cherry tomatoes and basil pesto